Want to improve your eating habits this year? Why not try these Ayurvedic vegan recipes? We have them for every dosha!

 Get the recipe here.

-This turmeric broth detox soup is just what we need with the colder months coming.
+This detox soup is just what we need with the colder months coming.
 It’s naturally healing, soothing and comforting.
-And the best thing about this Ayurvedic soup is that it’s easily customizable, so you can alter it to best suit your dosha.
+And the best thing about this dish is that it’s so flexible, any dosha can enjoy it.

 Get the recipe here.